 Who would I recommend the On The Shortness Of Life summary to?

-The 17 year old, who’s all wrapped up in who’s cool and who’s not in school, the 56 year old, who has the second half of her life to go, and only now realizes she’s wasted a lot of time, and anyone who feels like their life isn’t truly in their own hands.
+The 17 year old who worries about who’s cool and who’s not in school, the 56 year old who only now realizes she has wasted a lot of time, and anyone who feels like their life isn’t truly in their own hands.